10 Proper Names for Beard Styles You Need to Know

 The Honest Abe

 This is one of the most classic full beard styles thanks to, you guessed it, Number 16, Abraham Lincoln.
 It’s bushy, full, semi-groomed and just the right balance between rustic, earthy manliness and proper city boy.
 The most notable highlight here is the total absence of a mustache.
-His facial hair game was a dying breed though, because beards started to go out of style for presidential candidates after his election—in fact, very few presidents since 1913 have had any facial hair at all.

 The Butcher’s Delight